Search Toggle Menu

 Martin Nwangwa

-Martin is Account Manager at Coventry and Warwickshire LEP Growth Hub.
+Martin is a Business owner and a Senior Innovation & Business Adviser for Innovate UK.
 He has over 18 years’ experience as an IT Professional, with a background in Technical Sales, Cyber Security and Business Connectivity.
 Having worked for some of the biggest IT companies in the UK, he has been involved in projects both domestically and abroad, so Martin can draw on a wealth of experiences that will help enable the businesses he supports.
 From 2010 he has run and grown his own businesses in IT and the Health and Wellness Sector from start-up to exit and he is keen to utilise the lessons he learned to help other companies.

 Rakhi Rajani